rrrrrraul/fgbloxpage/README.md

 # block ad trackers, reclaim your privacy
-fgBlox, a MacOS Safari ad tracking blocker, is built to block the most common trackers.
-Put an end to having the same ads following you around the internet.
+fgBlox on Safari prevents tracking scripts from loading in the first place - that means ads won't follow you around the internet __and__  it doesn't block ads outright and that means publishers still get paid.

 Head over to the Mac App Store [https://apps.apple.com/us/app/fgblox/id1460509929?mt=12](https://apps.apple.com/us/app/fgblox/id1460509929?mt=12).